What is Contract Costing?

 - Revenue and profit/loss: This section includes the revenue generated from the contract and the profit or loss made on the contract.

-- Progress of work: This section includes the progress of the work on the contract, including the percentage of work completed and the remaining work to be done.
+- Progress of work: This section includes the work progress on the contract, including the percentage of work completed and the remaining work to be done.

 - Billings and payments: This section includes the billings made to the contractee and the payments received from the contractee.

-- Retention and final accounts: This section includes the retention amount and final accounts of the contract.
+- Retention and final accounts: This section includes the contract’s retention amount and final accounts.

 Purpose:

-- Contract costing format is a systematic method of organizing and presenting the costs associated with a specific contract or project.
+- The contract costing format systematically organizes and presents the costs associated with a specific contract or project.

-- It helps ensure that all the necessary information is collected and organized logically.
+- It helps to ensure that all the necessary information is collected and organized logically.

 - It makes it easier to analyze the costs and profitability of the contract.